roomdie/pyAiogramAPI/README.md

 import logging
 from aiogram import Bot, Dispatcher, executor, types
 ```
 Then you have to initialize bot and dispatcher instances.
-Make sure to actually replace TOKEN with your own API token.
+Make sure to actually replace TOKEN with your own API token:
 ```python
 API_TOKEN = 'TOKEN'